Kim Shin-wook: International career

-Kim was selected for South Korea's squad for the 2014 FIFA World Cup, and showed great performances in aerial duels against Algerian and Belgian players.
-He was expected to dominate the air in the 2018 FIFA World Cup like in the previous tournament, but failed to exert influence on Swedish defenders.
+Kim was selected for the South Korean squad for the 2014 FIFA World Cup, and his aerial duels against Algerian and Belgian players received compliments from the South Korean press.
+He was expected to dominate the air at the 2018 FIFA World Cup like at the previous tournament, but he reproached himself for his performance against Sweden after the tournament.

-In October 2014, he and his teammates were awarded with a conscription exemption after winning the gold medal at the 2014 Asian Games.
+In October 2014, Kim and his teammates were exempted from military service after winning a gold at the 2014 Asian Games.

 Personal life

 Kim is known to be a devout Christian who reads the bible before games and is nicknamed "church brother" by his teammates.
 He sometimes participates in evangelizing activities.

 Style of play

 A tall forward, with a slender physique, Kim was known for possessing a good first touch, as well as an eye for goal; however, he was also known for his lack of significant pace, strength, power, and athleticism, while his movement occasionally came under criticism from fans.
 He usually played as a target man in a striker role throughout his career due to his ability to hold up the ball with his back to goal and link-up with his teammates.
 Although he was criticised in his youth for his limited ability in the air, despite his height, and for his inability to out–jump other players, he was also known for his longevity, and had a penchant for scoring acrobatic goals from bicycle kicks.